Enjoy 24 Attractions in London through My Lens

 Imperial War Museum

-The Imperial War Museum has an extensive showing of all things related to the wars that the UK has been a part of.
+The Imperial War Museum has an extensive collection related to the wars that the UK has been involved in.

-There are exhibitions and memorabilia lining the six floors of this museum, and it will take a few hours out of your day to see it all.
-It also includes a very moving and intense exhibition on the Holocaust which will take about 90 minutes to go around.
+This museum has exhibitions and memorabilia on its six floors, and it will take a few hours to see them all.
+It also includes a very moving and intense exhibition on the Holocaust, which will take about 90 minutes to go around.

 War Cabinet Rooms

-Another trip back in time, this time in Churchill’s War Cabinet Rooms.
+Another trip back in time is Churchill’s War Cabinet Rooms.

 Located off St. James’ Park, this museum/time capsule of history takes you into the bunker where Churchill lived and conducted his work during WW2.